kyac21/Professional-Portfolio-/README.md

 ## Projects

+# Kya Carroll - Professional Portfolio

+## About Me
+Welcome to my professional portfolio!
+I specialize in sports science and performance, with expertise in strength and conditioning, sports nutrition, and athlete performance analysis.

+Connect with me on [LinkedIn](https://linkedin.com/in/kyacarroll).

 ## Lectures
 ### Training for Sport
 These materials were developed as part of my role as a Teaching Assistant for REHSCI 1215 Exercise Physiology.
 Topics include periodization, overtraining, tapering, and detraining.
 Special thanks to Dr. Sean Crandell for his guidance and support during these lectures.